 The two most important items are a good water and windproof jacket, and comfy, supportive walking boots.

+A great feature of Berghuas jackets is their universal zip which means you can insert different liners depending on the time of year you’re climbing.
 In winter I zip in a thick fleece and in the warmer months I zip in a lightweight gilet, and then depending on how hot or cold I get during the climb I just swap the layers about and stuff whatever isn’t needed in my backpack.

 For boots, again I can only recommend what I’ve used myself and I now only wear Berghaus.

-I’ve tried other brands but in my opinion Berghaus boots offer the best combination of comfort and durability for the money, plus they’re generous with the ankle support and the soles are extra grippy.
+I’ve tried other brands but in my opinion, Berghaus boots offer the best combination of comfort and durability for the money, plus they’re generous with the ankle support and the soles are extra grippy.